mlech413/bamazon/README.md

 ![Img1.jpg](./images/Img1.jpg)

-#### The user is them prompted a second time, to enter the quantity of that item that they which to purchase.
-Here the user is entering a quantity of 5:
+#### Next, the user is prompted a second time to enter the quantity of the item that they would like to purchase.
+Here, the user is entering a quantity of 5:
 ![Img2.jpg](/images/Img2.jpg)

-#### Item 5 (Bounce Dryer Sheets) has been purchased.
+#### AFter entering a quantity that is in stock, the item is purchased.
+Following this example, item #5 (Bounce Dryer Sheets) has been purchased.
 The user is informed of the quantity purchased (5), as well as the remaining count still in stock.
 In this case, there were only 5 available originally and all 5 were purchased, so there are now 0 items remaining.
-The total cost of $62.45 is displayed ($12.49 price * 5 quantity):
+The total cost of $62.45 is also displayed ($12.49 price * 5 quantity):
 ![Img3.jpg](/images/Img3.jpg)

 #### Items that are out of stock will no longer appear in the initial product display.
 In our example, item 5 (Bounce Dryer Sheets) are now sold out, so they are *NOT* displayed when the application is run again: